 - Support for various version of NetFlow

-- A facility to analyze network performance over time
+- Analyze network performance over time

 - Graphical interpretation of data, such as charts and graphs

-- A free trial period, a demo, or a money-back guarantee for no-risk assessment
+- Free trial period, a demo, or a money-back guarantee for no-risk assessment

-- A good price that reflects value for money when compared to the functions offered
+- Good price that reflects value for money when compared to the functions offered

-1. Flowscan
+1. FlowScan

-Flowscan is somewhat interesting in that it acts more as a generalized tool for visualizing NetFlow data rather than collecting and aggregating it for later analysis.
+FlowScan is somewhat interesting in that it acts more as a generalized tool for visualizing NetFlow data rather than collecting and aggregating it for later analysis.
 By its very nature there's a slight delay, but it does an excellent job gathering up and displaying the NetFlow statistics for you to admire visually almost on the fly!

 Why do we recommend it?

-It examines Netflow data and maintains counters to make sense of the collected information.
+FlowScan examines Netflow data and maintains counters to make sense of the collected information.
 Also, it generates meaningful reports that provide precise information about your traffic.

 Who is it recommended for?